git4rajesh/MachineLearning/Project1/Assignment 1B.md

 	===================================================
 			The 3 * 3 Kernel is optimized to convolve over any input image.
 			They use less parameters/ weights compared to 5 * 5 or 7 * 7 Kernels.
+			Also due to the more number of layers a 3 * 3 kernel learns complex, more non-linear features.

 			For example, lets says we have an 5 * 5 input image.